davecoulter/YSE_PZ/docs/install.rst

 ----------------

-Whilst the docker container stack is running go to `http://0.0.0.0/ <http://0.0.0.0/>`_ in your web browser and :code:`YSE_PZ` should be running.
+Whilst the docker container stack is running go to `http://0.0.0.0/login/ <http://0.0.0.0/login/>`_ in your web browser and :code:`YSE_PZ` should be running.

 Native
 ******

 .. warning::
 	The following native install instructions are here for archival purposes only.
-We strongly recommend you do not use these instructions and use Docker instead.
+We strongly discourage you from using these instructions.

 This is a easy guide to performing a local installation of :code:`YSE_PZ`.